pasrom/Applied-Robotics-Project/README.md

 If building is throwing errors, first check if there is enough memory left.
 If not, run [this](https://github.com/pasrom/Applied-Robotics-Project/blob/master/installScripts/createSwapfile.sh) script.

 	sudo ./createSwapfile.sh

+**Camera starting throws error**

+Unplug and plug in the usb camera connector.

+# Installation Guide for Raspberry Pi
+## Preparing the SD Card
+This is a quick start guide to install the raspberry pi image on a SD card (mac)

+	sudo diskutil list

+search for the `/dev/diskX` entry

+	sudo diskutil unmountDisk /dev/disk2

+	sudo ddrescue -c 1Ki -v --force ubuntu-mate-16.04.2-desktop-armhf-raspberry-pi.img /dev/rdisk2

+## Raspberry Pi startup

+ 1. Follow the instructions given on the screen
+ 2. Connect to the wifi
+ 3. At the dialog indow "Who are you" check the following
+	- [x] Log in automatically
+	- [ ] Require my password to log in